-The course is lecture based with prescribed additional reading and self-directed private study.
+The course is lecture based with prescribed additional reading and self directed private study.
 The course examines the question "What is Cancer?"
 To answer this, the following topics are explored: Control of the Cell division cycle; Cyclins and cyclin dependent kinases; Oncogenes, Tumour suppressor genes; DNA and RNA tumour viruses; Familial cancers; a detailed study of the role of the Rb gene; P53 as the guardian of the genome; Cell death; Positive and negative induction of apoptosis; the execution phase of apoptosis; beyond the molecular biology of cancer; how the body resists neoplasia; tumour progression; Angiogenesis, how diagnosis is made; the major therapeutic interventions (existing therapies and new therapies).
-Assessment: Assessment: Total marks 100%.
+Assessment: Total marks 100%.
 75% for two hour written examination at the end of the semester, 25% continuous assessment: Moodle based assessments (5%), 1 MCQ 20%

-Pass standard: 40% overall with minimum 30% in written exam and 40% in continuous assessment.
-BI407
+Pass standard: 40% overall BI407